 - Coho salmon can also be called Silver salmon because of their silver skin.
 The Coho color is a bright red and has a more delicate texture.
 Their flavor is similar to Chinook salmon.

 - Pink salmon are most commonly canned but can also be eaten fresh.
-Pink Salmon have a light color and flavor and a low-fat content.
-This fish can be called humpback or humpies after the hump they develop on their back when the spawn.
+Pink Salmon has a light color and flavor and a low-fat content.
+This fish can be called humpback or humpies after the hump they develop on their back when they spawn.

 - Red Salmon commonly called Sockeye salmon are noted for having a deep red flesh and a rich flavor

-- Chum salmon also goes by Dog salmon, Keta salmon or Silverbrite Salmon.
-This fish averages about 8 pounds and has a pale or medium colored flesh and lower fat content than other salmon.
+- Chum salmon also goes by Dog salmon, Keta salmon, or Silverbrite Salmon.
+This fish averages about 8 pounds and has pale or medium colored flesh and lower fat content than other salmon.

 You can learn more about salmon from Salmon Fishing Now and The Spruce Eats